Gilead-BioStats/gsm.app/README.md

 <div class="pkgdown-release">

-You can explore a sample app produced by the released version of gsm.app [here](https://openrbqm.shinyapps.io/gsm-app).
+You can explore a sample app produced by the latest release of gsm.app [here](https://openrbqm.shinyapps.io/gsm-app).

 </div>